 The current MRI methodology is based on changes made for the 2006 SMFP, which further refined the combined inventory table to account for mobile MRIs by "fixed equivalent magnets."
 This methodology includes all procedures performed on mobile or fixed MRIs, and, through the "fixed equivalent" calculation for mobile sites, includes the most complete inventory of MRI capacity to date.
 The current MRI methodology includes need thresholds arranged in tiers based on the number of fixed equivalent MRIs present in the service area.
 The annual maximum capacity of a single fixed MRI is 6,864 adjusted procedures annually (66 hours per week x 52 weeks per year x 2.0 procedures per hour).
+Of note, the MRI workgroup's recommendation involves adjusting the annual maximum capacity of a single fixed MRI to 5,148 adjusted procedures annually (66 hours per week x 52 weeks per year x 1.5 procedures per hour).
 While the annual maximum capacity represents 100 percent of the procedure volume the equipment is capable of performing assuming those hours of operation, the MRI methodology relies on tiered thresholds to account for scheduling constraints, machine and room downtime, patient cancellations, and other delays that may impact the utilization of equipment, recognizing that service areas with more fixed scanners have the capacity to accommodate these delays more easily than those with fewer scanners.
 The tiered planning thresholds are included in the table below.